bsmith89/longev-mgen/doc/submission.md

 references.
 -->
-The resulting paired-end reads were assembled into primary contigs using MEGAHIT [@Li2014].
+The resulting paired-end reads were assembled into primary contigs using MEGAHIT [@Li2014] version 1.2.9.
-Reads were then mapped back to these contigs with Bowtie2 [@Langmead2012], and per-library coverage was estimated for each contig.
+Reads were then mapped back to these contigs with Bowtie2 [@Langmead2012] version 2.4.1, and per-library coverage was estimated for each contig.

-For all contigs \>1000 bp in length, dimensional reductions built into CONCOCT [@Alneberg2014] were applied to produce input data for a Gaussian mixture model (GMM) similar to the procedure used by that program for binning.
+For all contigs \>1000 bp in length, dimensional reductions built into CONCOCT [@Alneberg2014] version 1.1.0 were applied to produce input data for a Gaussian mixture model (GMM) similar to the procedure used by that program for binning.
 However, unlike CONCOCT---due to computational